Economic Espionage is no secret.

 - Executive Residences, Home Offices and Corporate Apartments

 - Employee respect for information security.

 Frequency of TSCM Inspections

-For most businesses TSCM inspections are a quarterly practice.
+For most businesses, TSCM inspections are a quarterly practice.
 Semiannual and bimonthly schedules are the next most common.
-Consistant scheduling is as important as the inspection itself.
-Discontinuing periodic inspections may be interpreted in a courtroom setting as an admission that previously protected information is no longer important.
+Consistent scheduling is as important as the inspection itself.

 TSCM Inspection Locations Checklist

 - Business offices

 - Executive homes & home offices

 - Subsidiary and satellite locations

 Determine what percentage of your company’s value is comprised by its intangible assets (intellectual property, goodwill, etc.).
 In most cases, these assets will be more valuable than the physical assets.